-- Hold full-time Wartburg College student status and currently be enrolled (registered and paid) for a minimum of 3 credit hours per term (excluding May Term). - Show satisfactory academic progress toward completion of a degree.
+- Be a U.S. citizen or have a valid F-1 Visa providing authorization to work in the U.S. - Hold full-time Wartburg College student status and currently be enrolled (registered and paid) for a minimum of 3 credit hours per term (excluding May Term). - Show satisfactory academic progress toward completion of a degree.
 (See Wartburg College Academic Catalog.)

 Exceptions can be made to the enrollment requirement for students enrolled in less than 3 credit hours during the term prior to graduation.
-The Student Employment Office must be notified before this exception can be made.
+The Registrar Office must validate the students' credit hours, and the Student Employment Office must be notified of these special circumstances.